 Dealing with Tattoo Pain

-For people who haven’t been tattooed or haven’t gotten a large tattoo, the pain itself may not be as much of a concern as the duration of the pain.
+For people who haven’t been tattooed or haven’t gotten a large tattoo, the severity of the pain may not be as much of a concern as the duration of the pain.
 A long tattoo appointment might be more intimidating than a piece that takes 30 minutes or even an hour.
 Know that longer sessions typically include breaks and good tattoo artists will stop any time you need a break.
 Also know that showing up properly rested, hydrated, and fed will help your body cope with the pain.

 Do Color or Solid Black Tattoos Hurt the Most?